Kenneth Bauman Comment On Regulatory Notice 22-08

 Firm compliance professionals can access filings and requests, run reports and submit support tickets.

-I should be able to choose the public investments that are right for my family and I. Public investments should be available to all of the public, not just the privileged.
+I not regulators should be able to choose the public investments that are right for me.
+Public investments should be available to everyone not just the privileged.